 This is a very important golden rule in the world of recycling.
 Do you really need that document, paper printed?
 Does that message, that will only be printed once, really need to be printed?

 In the office, printing as seen as a means of convenience as printing a document will save time rather than sharing it another way.
 When in reality, you’ll actually end up spending thousands on paper and paper waste.
 Using something like Google Docs, an extremely convenient file sharing method will make it easier to communicate with one another.

 Only print documents that are extremely important, like a final submission or a big presentation.
 Even then you can use a projector for your big presentation!

 Back-Up Your Physical Data

-For important physical data, it’s a good practice scan documents to back them up digitally anyways.
+For important physical data, it’s a good practice to scan documents to back them up digitally anyway.
 You don’t even need a scanner, there are several apps on the App Store and Play Store that exist that can scan any paper document like any scanner.
 And for any new incoming data, back them up digitally before they need to be printed at all or not.
 You can even then prevent the information from being printed at all.

 The planet is going through its resources at a faster rate than ever before.
-Doing whatever we can do help shouldn’t be considered little at all.
+Doing whatever we can to help shouldn’t be considered little at all.
 Every step you take helps in saving the planet for future generations.
-Saving paper, water, electricity and other resources will help preserve our earth for a brighter tomorrow!
+Saving paper, water, electricity, and other resources will help preserve our earth for a brighter tomorrow!